mdefenders/mevac/README.md

 # mEvac

-This is a simple script designed to migrate social network post backups to Mastodon.
+This is a simple script designed to migrate (import) social network post backups to Mastodon account.
 Currently, the script supports the following networks:

 - Facebook